In order to make all acupuncture thorough and effective one must first cure the spirit.

 — Su Wen, Chapter 25.

-We are a not-for-profit graduate institution and one of only four accredited acupuncture and Oriental medicine institutions in the country offering a curriculum with a dedicated focus on the Five Element tradition.
-In addition to our Master of Acupuncture degree program, we also offer a Certificate in Chinese Herbal Studies.
+We are a not-for-profit graduate institution and one of only two accredited acupuncture and Oriental medicine institutions in the country offering a curriculum with a dedicated focus on the Five Element tradition.
+In addition to our Master of Acupuncture degree program, we also offer a Certificate in Chinese Herbal Studies program.
 Taken together, these two programs enable students to integrate the physical symptoms of illness without separating emotional and spiritual ailments.
 This approach provides a truly holistic system of medicine.

 From our founding in 1988, we have graduated more than 350 students who are now practicing in states all across the country.